-Influencer marketing happiness abounds in 2019.
+Influencer marketing effectiveness abounds in 2019.
 At the close of 2018, we took the temperature of the influencer marketing industry across a community of marketers in our 2019 Influencer Marketing Survey.
 The results?
 Let’s just say influencer marketing is still hot and has hit a teenage growth spurt.
 This spells out a bright future for influencer marketing strategies heading into 2019 and beyond.

 Below are key influencer marketing statistics that help point to how well influencer marketing works: